Short-Hop/vrender/README.md

 - Printing byte arrays as their string equivalent

 Ideally, calling `vrender.Render()` on any object in memory should print a golang code representation of that data

+## Fill

+Fill is a function that takes in any interface, and fills it with default values.